 Apple also uses price anchoring, which is another good upselling tactic.
 By presenting three models and prices side by side, it can make the middle option seem like a good deal.

-Customers that have entered checkout can also be persuaded to add more items to their basket.
+Customers that have entered the checkout can also be persuaded to add more items to their basket.

-Products need to be relevant to the purchase, – memory cards and case for digital cameras for example, – and they should not interrupt the checkout process.
+Products need to be relevant to the purchase – memory cards and cases for digital cameras, for example – and they should not interrupt the checkout process.